Who is responsible for obtaining copyright permission?

 The library assumes all submitted material is copyright compliant and reserves the right to not accept material that, in its judgment, violates copyright.

-This guide should not be constructed as a substitute for legal advice, nor is this resource comprehensive on the subject of copyright.
+This guide should not be construed as a substitute for legal advice, nor is this resource comprehensive on the subject of copyright.